evalalave/openssl-cipher-list-scan/README.md

 # openssl-cipher-list-scan

-# Use OpenSSL to determine which ciphers are enabled on a HTTP/FTP server
+> Use OpenSSL to determine which ciphers are enabled on a HTTP/FTP server

-A rework of the script found on the https://www.ise.io/using-openssl-determine-ciphers-enabled-server/ page.
-The current script can show you any HTTP/ FTP server:
+A rework of the script found on the [ISE](https://www.ise.io/using-openssl-determine-ciphers-enabled-server/) page.
+The 'openssl-cipher-list-scan' script can show you any HTTP/ FTP server:

   - Certificate Subject
   - Certificate Issuer